ThinkPad X300: Development

-During development, the laptop was called codenamed Kodachi after the Japanese sword.
+During development, the laptop was codenamed Kodachi after the Japanese sword of the same name.
 The design of the X300 was led by David Hill.

 Specifications

 All ThinkPad X300s were shipped with Windows Vista Installed and were fitted with an Intel Core 2 Duo Processor.
-It had 3 USB ports.
+The laptop had 3 USB ports.

 Reception

-It was generally well received.
+The laptop was generally well received.
 Notebookcheck noted that the X300 was the notebook that proved that Lenovo was a worthy successor to IBM.
 The X300 is the first ThinkPad without IBM branding.
 Reviewers noted that it was lightweight and able to maintain an optical drive, which allowed it to be compared favourably to other models like the X200.
-It was often compared to the Apple MacBook Air for being thin, light and using Sold State Storage.
+It was often compared to the Apple MacBook Air for being thin, light and using solid state storage.
 These comparisons led to the X300 being placed into an interoffice mailing envelope like the MacBook Air and led to the creation of a commercial showcasing this comparison.
-The X300 was noted for being an expensive device with base configurations starting at $2,476USD.
+The X300 was noted for being an expensive device with base configurations starting at US$2,476.

 The X300 was featured as the coverstory of the February 2008 issue of Business Week Magazine.
 It was also the primary subject in the book "The race for perfect: inside the quest to design the ultimate portable computer" by Steve Hamm.